romuloschiavon/CloudWalk-DETest/README.md

 This query retrieves all columns and rows from the `pivot_gdp_report` table, which contains the GDP data pivoted over the last 5 years.

+### Important note
+**Venezuela Data Exclusion:** Venezuela is not shown in the results because it does not have public GDP data available since 2014 in the World Bank API.
+This decision ensures the accuracy and relevance of the data presented in the reports.

+**2023 with null values:** Since the World Bank API doesn't have the data for 2023, all values are expeceted to be 0.

 ### Example Output

 The output of the query will look like this: